"The glacier knocks in the cupboard, The desert sighs in the bed, And the crack in the teacup opens A lane to the land of the dead."

 It's late mid-winter in northwest Ohio, and the wind is achingly cold.
 The fields are empty even though they are not empty.
 The silence is a deafening roar.

-What is this absence that screams so loud without a sound?
-I keep asking but there is never an answer.
+What is this absence that screams without sound?
+I keep asking but nobody answers.

 Muddy sun sets in grey sky.
 Cell towers blink on the horizon.
 At dusk, the belt of Venus appears in the east, but close, so close that it feels that the edge of the earth is near.